|

 The primary wing feathers and the outer secondaries

 as well as most of the underwings are lamp black.
-The

-tail feathers are Payne's gray, shading to black.
-The
+The tail feathers are Payne's gray, shading to black.

-pinkish color extends on the belly and ends nearly pale
+pale pinkish color extends on the belly and ends nearly

-others may have pale blue or soft violet.
-Each eye is
+individuals while others may have pale blue or soft

-outlined in a bright red ring.
-The skin surrounding
+violet.
+Each eye is outlined in a bright red ring.

-salmon pink.
-Legs and feet are very dark raw umber or
+gold or sometimes salmon pink.
+Legs and feet are very

-even lampblack.
+dark raw umber or even lampblack.

-The female is nearly identical to the male except she
+The female is nearly identical to the male except

-than on the male.
+brighter than on the male.

 Thanks